Moon5593/stock-price/readme.md

 # Stock price application
     This application is built with stencil.
-To use the componet's, install from the npm registory - `npm install stockprice0057`.
+To use the component's, install from the npm registory - `npm install stockprice0057`.